samborkent/plasma-solver/README.md

 composition.

 # Assumptions
-* The excitation energy of the atoms in the unit cell are neglected
+* The excitation energy of the atoms in the unit cell are neglected.
-* Identical particles are assumed to seperate in space due to their initial velocity distribution, thus collisions between identical particles are neglected
+* Identical particles are assumed to seperate in space due to their initial velocity distribution, thus collisions between identical particles are neglected.
 * The background gas starts out with zero velocity, as the room tempreature velocity is aroung 400 m/s, which is two orders smaller than the plume particle velocities.
 The particles in the background gas don't have a preferential direction, so their average velocity zeros out.
+* Only head-on collisions are included, so there is no net exchange of particles between angular bins.
+* Particles can only gain positive momentum, when a lighter plasma particle collides with a heavier background gas particle its momentum is set to zero, and the background gas particle gains a little momentum, so momentum is not conserved.
+* Collisions are only possible if the background particles move slower than the plume particles

 # Naming conventions
 Loosly resemble paper names and follow MATLAB style guidelines v1.3